open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `append(target, Optional[value], Optional[values])`

-The `append` function appens single or multiple string values to target.
+The `append` function appends single or multiple string values to `target`.
-`append` converts scalar values into an array if the field exists but is not an array and creates an array containing the provided values if the field doesn’t exist.
+`append` converts scalar values into an array if the field exists but is not an array, and creates an array containing the provided values if the field doesn’t exist.

-Resulting field is always of type `pcommon.Slice` keeping types of existing values appending values as set not performing any conversions.
+Resulting field is always of type `pcommon.Slice` and will not convert the types of existing or new items in the slice.

   - `append(attributes["tags"], "prod")`
   - `append(attributes["tags"], values = ["staging", "staging:east"])`